 Property buying processes are relatively simple for foreigners in comparison to other economies, making Dubai an attractive prospect for buyers, and recently, regulation has begun to improve dramatically opening the market up to the more cautious ex-pat investor.

-Whether you are local or a foreign buyer, it is necessary to consider a few key points before buying investment property in Dubai.
+Whether you are a local or a foreign buyer, it is necessary to consider a few key points before buying an investment property in Dubai.

 Before you start viewing properties, identify the reason for buying Dubai property.
 You need to be sure whether you want an investment or a place to live, as this can significantly influence the type of property you would consider buying.
 If you are going to rent out the property, a one or two bedroom apartment is a much better idea than a luxury villa as far less upkeep and maintenance will be required.